If you’re visiting St Lucia soon then you might be wondering if it is safe to swim in the ocean in St Lucia.

 Anse Chastanet is a popular snorkeling spot so if you choose to snorkel here then just be careful not to go out too far on your own and never go out swimming alone.

-The Verdict: It’s safe to swim in St Lucia.
-The beaches on the western side of the island are the safest.
+Summary: It’s safe to swim in the ocean in St Lucia and the beaches on the western side of the island are the safest.

 This beach is ideal for all levels of swimmers as it’s located on the western, Caribbean side of the island where the water is less choppy.